Windows-CPP/Windows-CPP/README.md

 Currently, I'm working on LockBox, which is a set of encryption algorythims for data.
 Eventually I want to interpret my own form of packet I/O system for it using a custom protocol, so tht I have a personal encryption solution for later use in projects.
-Of course, I also want to find a way to make LockBox publically available for anyone that wants to either contribute or use LockBox.
+Of course, I also want to find a way to make LockBox publically available (Free, open-source, and safe) for anyone that wants to either contribute or use LockBox.

 ### What I Will Work On